Sets the speed of SPI flash accesses on certain devices

 Bear in mind, that because this setting is applied via Squirrel, it will not affect devices that are starting cold, because they connect before Squirrel is loaded and run (in order to receive updated Squirrel if it is available).

-Note this method is only available on the imp003 and imp004m (supported in impOS™ 36); a runtime error will be thrown if it is called on any other imp.
+This method is only available on the imp003 and imp004m; an exception will be thrown if it is called on any other imp.